ceres-solver/ceres-solver/docs/source/nnls_modeling.rst

 .. class:: AutoDiffManifold

-Create a :math:`Manifold` with Jacobians computed via automatic differentiation.
+Create a :class:`Manifold` with Jacobians computed via automatic differentiation.

 To get an auto differentiated manifold, you must define a Functor with